KohlerHECTOR/PANDROIDE/README.md

 New version of Olivier Sigaud's code https://github.com/osigaud/Basic-Policy-Gradient-Labs that includes CEM (Cross Entropy Method), new visualisations, and a Beta policy.
-You can find slides of a short presentation about the kind of experiments you can do with this code in /RAPPORT/slides_soutenance.pf (in French).
+You can find slides of a short presentation about the kind of experiments you can do with this code [here](/RAPPORT/Slides_soutenance.pdf) (in French).

 # Code usage